Over 60? How to Use Smartphone Apps to Lose Weight and Track Fitness

 Let’s take a look at a few fitness apps that are great for individuals over 60.

 Fitbit is marketed as “The fitness app for everyone,” and we couldn’t agree more.
-To start, you need to purchase a Fitbit wristband, which looks like a watch.
+To start, you need to purchase a Fitbit wristband.
+With several models available, Fitbit has a watch-like wristband for every budget.

 For starters, the Fitbit tracks your steps.
 The Centers for Disease Control and Prevention (CDC) recommends at least 150 minutes of moderate exercise per week.
-If you do a few calculations, that’s about 10,000 steps per day.
-To help you reach that goal, Fitbit starts everyone off with a 10,000 step goal.
+Walking is an easy and effective way to reach that goal.

-Your wristband will send you little reminders throughout the day if you want, and when you hit 10,000 steps, it vibrates and sends a happy note across your Fitbit screen.
+With Fitbit, your wristband will send you little reminders throughout the day if you want, and when you hit step count goal, it vibrates and sends a happy note across your Fitbit screen.

 The app does a lot more than track your steps, though.
 You can track your sleep, view calories burned, and track your trends over time.
-You can also track your pace, time, and distance when you go on walks or runs.
+You can also track your pace, time and distance when you go on walks or runs.
+It also helps you track other types of exercise, such as weights or aerobics, to help you get a full picture of your health journey.

 If you have friends or family who have Fitbits, you can challenge each other to walk more by setting up an actual challenge in the Fitbit app.